CS-433/ml-project-2-losmodelosmatemagicos/README.md

 Configuration parameters to be loaded in `script_oversample.py`.

 ## `src/test/`
+Contains notebooks used for testing some implementations.

 #### `test_BertHyperparametersTuning.ipynb`
+Notebook to test the implementation of the crossvalidation for BERT hyperparameters tuning.

 #### `test_BERTPipeline.ipynb`
+Notebook to test the implementation of the BERTPipeline class.

 #### `test_BERTs_Playground.ipynb`
+Notebook to run and test the BERT model.

 #### `test_Vectorisation_masking.ipynb`
+Notebook to test the implementation of the Vectorisation and masking classes.

 ## `src/ml/BERT/`
 Contains our implementation of the BERT model.